 Note: All changes from the March 2019 session are highlighted.
 A clean version is also available.

-GUIDE FOR SEED POTATO CERTIFICATION SCHEMES IN RELATION TO MINITUBER PRODUCTION FACILITIES IN RELATION TO SEED POTATO CERTIFICATION
+GUIDE concerning the commercial quality and marketing of MINITUBER PRODUCTION

 Introduction

+This guide has been devedloped by the Seed potato specialized section of the UNECE working party on Agricultural Quality Standards in order to be a reference tool given recommendations for the production and certification of seed potato minitubers.

+When the production of potato microplants (plants including micro tubers produced by micropropagation/tissue culture techniques) and minitubers (G0 seed potatoes) is used for subsequent multiplication within a seed Scheme, it is very important that this step allow for the production of high quality material.

+The main focus is to ensure that the material produced ;

+[has maintained vVarietal identity and varietal purity or trueness to type]

+Is Disease and pest frees

+Is traceable to the origin of production

+The UNECE standard S-1 for seed potatoes defines a set of conditions and minimum quality requirements to be satisfied for the production and the marketing of pre-basic TC seed potatoes.

+For the phytosanitary risk management and phytosanitary certification, International Standards for Phytosanitary Measures (ISPM) are recommend for the National Plant Protection Organization (NPPO).

-The production of potato microplantlets and minitubers (G0 seed potatoes) should be conducted within specific guidelines supported or approved by the Certification Authority (CA).
-The CA is responsible for ensuring that the guidelines are adhered to in relation to the production of potato minitubers and microplantlets.
-Hence this guide is directed as a resource for the CA.
+The production of potato microplants and minitubers (G0 seed potatoes) should be conducted within specific producer’s procedures, which are supported or approved by the Certification Authority (CA).
+Hence this guide is a resource for the producers and for the CA. In addition to annexes I, II, III and IV of the UNECE Standard, it provides recommendeations for the production of microplants and minitubers within a seed potato certification scheme.

-Facilities used for the production of potato microplantlets material and minitubers that are intended for export should be authorized or operated directly by the National Plant Protection Organization (NPPO) of the exporting country.

-The following ISPM’s are recommended as guidelines:

-ISPM No. 10 - REQUIREMENTS FOR THE ESTABLISHMENT OF PEST FREE PLACES OF PRODUCTION AND PEST FREE PRODUCTION SITES (1999)

-ISPM No. 33 - PEST FREE POTATO (SOLANUM SPP.)
-MICROPROPAGATIVE MATERIAL AND MINITUBERS FOR INTERNATIONAL TRADE (2010)

-In relation to the production of potato microplantlets and minitubers (G0 seed potatoes) used for subsequent multiplication within a seed Scheme the CA’s main focus is to ensure that the material produced is;

-True to type

-Disease and pest free

-Traceable to origin of production
+Production of the initial micropropagation material

-Tissue culture laboratory
+Requirements for the tissue culture laboratory

-The CA should audit the tissue culture laboratory used to produce microplantlets to ensure the laboratory maintains the high health status of the nuclear stock, avoid pathogen contamination, and ensure the integrity of the material that is produced.
-In conducting regular audits, the CA should consider;
+The tissue culture laboratory used to produce microplants shall maintain the high health status of the nuclear stock, avoid pathogen contamination, and ensure the integrity of the material that is produced.
+It shall comply with the following requirements:

-Appropriate sterile laboratory procedures are applied and documented to avoid contamination of the cultured plant material, e.g., use of sterile tools, laminar flow hood and sterile growing media for aseptic multiplication of plant material, dedicated clothing for operators (e.g., lab coat, overshoes).
+Appropriate sterile laboratory procedures are applied and documented to avoid contamination of the cultured plant material, e.g., use of sterile tools, laminar flow hoods and sterile growing media for aseptic multiplication of plant material, dedicated clothing for operators (e.g., lab coat, overshoes).
 The laboratory should demonstrate good laboratory practices to maintain high plant health and traceability.

+Management practices must be such to ensure that integrity of variety is kept at all times

 Regular visual monitoring of the growing tissue culture plants is conducted to ensure no contamination of tissue culture stocks has occurred.

-Regular cleaning of all laboratory surfaces including media preparation and growth room.
+Appropriate cleaning of all laboratory surfaces including media preparation and growth room.
 Appropriate management of the tissue culture laboratory to ensure no mites, spiders, or other insects can reside.

-Records are to be kept facilitating traceability of all lines.
+Records and quality management systems are needed to ensure traceability of all lines.

-Laboratory staff are suitably trained and qualified.
+Laboratory staff are suitably trained.

-Nuclear micropropagation material for use in a seed potato Certification Scheme

-Initial micropropagation material
+Conditions to be satisfied for the initial micropropagation material

-The CA must ensure appropriate procedures and policies exist in the minituber production facility, specifically;
+The microplants which constitute the initial micropropagation material (or the in vitro nuclear stock) shall fulfill specifically the following points;

-All the in vitro propagating material shall have originated from an in vitro facility approved by the CA.
+All the in vitro propagating material shall have originated from an in vitro facility which respects the conditions detailed in point 2.1 and possibly approved by the CA.

+The parent material must be true-to-type for the variety

-The nuclear stock must be well labeled to ensured integrity of the variety
+The nuclear stock must be well labeled to ensured the integrity of the variety

-The nuclear stock entering the tissue culture (TC) laboratory multiplication program must be laboratory tested free from at least the following pathogens;
+The nuclear stock must be laboratory tested to be declared and maintained free from at least the following pathogens;

 Potato Spindle Tuber viroid